 First, many online forms are not state-specific.
 So, an advance medical directive that is written for Oregon may not be valid in Virginia.

 Second, the online forms do not explain all the different options and the consequences of selecting different options.
 We have seen this cause major problems.
 Even if a document is valid and doesn’t cause an unexpected outcome, using an online form can still cause problems if the language in it is not familiar to the doctor reviewing it.
-They may ignore it altogether or it may take more time before they allow it to be used.
+They may ignore it altogether, or it may take more time before they allow it to be used.
 And, in a medical crisis, taking extra time is not a luxury most people have.

-We suggest you have your advance medical directive drafted by an attorney who is familiar with the law in your state and the language that is normally used with doctors and hospitals in your area.
+We suggest you have your advance medical directive drafted by an attorney who is familiar with the law in your state and the language that is normally used by doctors and hospitals in your area.